PhanTom497/zk_payroll/TEST_COMMANDS.md

 **Save Output:**
 Copy the `AdminCap` and `SpentRecord` records from the output.
 You will need them for the next steps.

+> **Tip:** You can find these JSON strings in your terminal output under the "Outputs" section of the command you just ran.

 ---

 ## 🎟️ 4.
 Create Recipient Ticket